grmpl/UlanziAlarmClockTasmotaBerry/README.md

 - You have multiple displays, which you can choose from by pressing left and right button.
 - Main display shows time, temperature and an alarm indicator.
 The alarm indicator is a line of 4 Pixels, where every pixel indicates the status of an alarm time: Red=deactivated, green=activated, yellow=alarm running.
 If Snooze is active, the indicator first turns completely to blue, then going back to normal color pixel by pixel until Snooze time is ended.
 - Next display shows the date.
 You can switch to big display by pressing the middle button.
 An list of "icons of the day" is displayed on first face.
 The managing of the list is possible with MQTT, but only rudimentary implemented.
 Please look in the source code for further information.
 Icons are not part of the source on Github due to possible licensing issues.
 - Next display shows the weather at noon and 6 PM for current day and after 6 PM for the next day.
 Here again icons would be displayed if files are uploaded to the device.
-Please look at source code.
+Please have a look at the source code.
+I've put some examples into specialicons-folder.
 - Next 4 displays show the 4 alarm times.
 You can activate/deactivate the alarm by pressing the middle button.
 Active alarm is shown by a green clock, deactivated alarm by a red clock.
 The indicator in the middle tells you which of the 4 alarm times you are seeing.
 Editing of alarm is possible by long press of middle button.
 The value to be changed (hour, minute, repeat) is set to different color, it can be changed with left and right button.
 With `setoption13 1` quick button presses and long press is possible for faster value change.
 (Note: Don't hold for too long, otherwise setoption13 will be deactivated - seems to be a Tasmota feature).
 Short press of middle butten switches to next value, long press saves new timer setting.
 - If alarm starts, buzzer will beep.
 Beeping will start slowly and repetition intervall will be increased in time.
 During alarm *any* button press on any face will activate Snooze.